dpadula85/OFET_strain/README.md

 Description
 ===========
-This repository contains electronic supporting information for the paper **Towards the development of a machine-learning-assisted prediction of the electromechanical response in organic crystals**, submitted to _Adv.
+This repository contains electronic supporting information for the paper **Towards a fast machine-learning-assisted prediction of the electromechanical response in organic crystals**, submitted to _Adv.
 Energy Mater._ by D. Padula, L. Barneschi, A. Peluso, T. Cinaglia and A. Landi.

 Each subfolder contains files for the various simulations reported in the paper.